Diamondbacks vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Pete Alonso and the New York Mets will try to defeat Corbin Carroll and the Arizona Diamondbacks at Citi Field on Monday at 7:10 PM ET.
+Francisco Lindor and Corbin Carroll will be among the star attractions when the New York Mets play the Arizona Diamondbacks on Tuesday at 7:10 PM ET, at Citi Field.

-Oddsmakers list the Mets as -145 moneyline favorites, while giving the underdog Diamondbacks +120 moneyline odds.
-The over/under is 9 runs for the matchup (with -115 odds to hit the over and -105 odds to go under).
+The favored Mets have -110 moneyline odds to win against the underdog Diamondbacks, who are listed at -110.
+The over/under is 9.5 runs for this matchup (with -115 odds on the over and -105 odds on the under).

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.